The Forest That Holds You

 The Chaikuni Institute: Reciprocity in Action

-This understanding is what led to the creation of the Chaikuni Institute – the Temple’s sister organization, devoted to the regeneration of the parts of the Amazon that have been burnt down or destroyed by industrial development.
+This understanding is what led to the creation of the Chaikuni Institute – the Temple’s sister organization, devoted to the regeneration of Amazonian land and the communities that call it home.

 Today, 50 families across 10 communities are practicing regenerative agroforestry on their own land – not because someone told them to, but because they have seen, touched, and tasted what is possible.